concur/developer.concur.com/src/tools-support/release-notes/app-center-2019.markdown

 Kapten is a ride-hailing service that allows you to order a car in just a few clicks.
 It is available in Paris, Lyon, the French Riviera, and Lisbon.

 OUR INTEGRATION WITH CONCUR EXPENSE

-To end the hell of expense reports, connect SAP Concur to Kapten!
+To end the hell of expense reports, connect Concur Expense to Kapten!
-* Click on the link below to start
 * Create your Kapten account or connect to your existing account
 * When ordering, switch to your business account
-* You'll be able to consult all invoices in your SAP Concur account
+* You'll be able to consult all invoices in your Concur Expense account
-* You'll be saving time: invoices are also attached!
+* You'll be saving time: invoices are also attached

 CORE FEATURES
-* Fixed prices - starting at €8 only!
+* Fixed prices - starting at €8 only
 * Seamless in-app payment
 * Available 24/7
 * 4 min average ETA